DianacraftGaming/lifeskins/README.md

 A mod for changing player skins depending on the life amount without needing to restart Minecraft!
 Requires the [Life Series](https://modrinth.com/mod/life-series/) mod for lives tracking!
 Also requires [Fabric Tailor](https://modrinth.com/mod/fabrictailor/) to run properly (Hoping to make it optional in a future update)

 ## How to use
-It's quite simple, actually.
-Running `/lifeskins reloadskin`, `/skin reload` or `/lives` will update your skin according to the amount of lives that you have!
+It's quite simple, actually! `/lifeskins reloadskin`, `/skin reload` or `/lives` will update your skin according to the amount of lives that you have!
 It requires a bit of setting up though, how to do that is described below!

 `/lifeskins info` will show setup instructions for skins